-- 27.1 To effectively control and prevent environmental hazards, employers must: - 27.1.1 Involve workers, who often have the best understanding of the conditions that create hazards and insights into how they can be controlled. - 27.1.2 Identify and evaluate options for controlling hazards, using a "hierarchy of controls." - 27.1.3 Use a risk-based approach to guide the selection and implementation of controls, and implement controls accordingly. - 27.1.4 Develop plans with measures to protect workers during emergencies and non-routine activities. - 27.1.5 Evaluate the effectiveness of existing controls to determine whether they continue to provide protection, or whether different controls may be more effective.
+- 28.1 To effectively control and prevent environmental hazards, contractors must: - 28.1.1 Involve workers, who often have the best understanding of the conditions that create hazards and insights into how they can be controlled. - 28.1.2 Identify and evaluate options for controlling hazards, using a "hierarchy of controls." - 28.1.3 Use a risk-based approach to guide the selection and implementation of controls, and implement controls accordingly. - 28.1.4 Develop plans with measures to protect workers during emergencies and non-routine activities. - 28.1.5 Evaluate the effectiveness of existing controls to determine whether they continue to provide protection, or whether different controls may be more effective.